GoogleCloudPlatform/gke-networking-demos/gke-to-gke-peering/README-QWICKLABS.md

 ### Notes

-For quicklabs you do not need to make these changes.
+For qwicklabs you do not need to make these changes.

 1. Region for subnets and Node CIDR can be customized in /network/network.yaml.
 1. Cluster attributes like zone, image, node count, cluster CIDR and service CIDR can be customized in clusters/cluster.yaml.